Most Affordable Countries to Study Abroad 2025-26 for Students

 ₹11 lakh – ₹15 lakh

-Note: These are approximate annual tuition fees, and actual costs may vary depending on the university and current exchange rates.
-Germany provides free education at most public universities, though private institutions may charge tuition fees.
+Note: These are approximate annual tuition fees as of 2025-26; actual costs may vary depending on the university, program, and current exchange rates.
+Germany provides tuition-free education at most public universities, though private institutions may charge fees.
+Verify directly with the institution before applying.

-For a complete guide on popular study destinations and their benefits, check out the Top Study Abroad Destinations for Indian Students in 2025.
+For a complete guide on popular study destinations, check out the Top Study Abroad Destinations for Indian Students.

 Get an Education Loan with Higher Chances of Approval.

-This section provides a detailed overview of both tuition and living expenses for Indian students planning to study in popular and affordable destinations in 2025.
+This section provides a detailed overview of both tuition and living expenses for Indian students planning to study in popular and affordable destinations.
+All figures are as of 2025-26 and subject to change — verify with official sources or your chosen institution.

 1. Germany